ChrisCasey-codestuff/ProjectOnePoke/README.md

-Welcome to The Pokemon World Tournament!
+# Welcome to The Pokemon World Tournament!

-The home for teambased, free for all, pokemon battles!
+# The home for teambased, free for all, pokemon battles!

-This application was made wiht love using javascript, html, css, Jquery, and Ajax!
+## This application was made with love using javascript, html, css, Jquery, and Ajax!

-How to play!
+## How to play!

 1. Assemble your team!
 2. Encounter a rival trainer!
 3. Battle!

-Important Info
+## Important Info

 1. You may regenrate new pokemon teams and opponents to battle as many times as you like!